 Recommended Action Plan

-Week 1: Setup and Test
+Week 1: Setup

-Week 2-4: Measure Impact
+Week 2-4: Measure Before Scaling

-- Identify which video types perform best
+- Identify which video types work best for your products

 Ready to Get Started?